mysociety/fixmystreet/customising/fms_and_mapit.md

 administrative boundary data for your country into OSM, before too long global MapIt will have it too.

+Please get in touch with us if you are expecting to generate a lot of requests or **if you are using it commercially**.
 We rate-limit calls to MapIt, so if your site gets really busy, you should set up your own instance (we can help you, and the [code is on github](http://github.com/mysociety/mapit)).
 But when you're setting your site up to begin with, you can get it running using one of these two servers.

 To use the mySociety MapIt instances, set `MAPIT_URL` either to `http://mapit.mysociety.org/` (UK) or `http://global.mapit.mysociety.org/`.